-The Ultimate Good Mind is the Mind of Ha-Mashiach:
+The ultimate mind is the Mind of Messiah (the Anointing):

 Change your thinking, change your brain, change your life!

-The Torah teaches us to change the meaning of our lives from negative to positive through exercising our own individual (and collective) “Mind.”
-The Creator gave human beings a Mind as well as a brain.
-The Mind is a powerful entity.
-The Mind possesses the power of free-will.
-The Mind is like the driver, owner, and maintainer of a car.
-(Software).
+The Torah teaches us to change the meaning of our lives from negative to positive through exercising our “mind.”
+The Creator gave us human beings (his children) a mind as well as a brain.
+The mind is a powerful entity.
+The mind possesses the power of free-will.
+The mind is like the driver, owner, and maintainer of a car (Software).
 The brain is like the car (hardware).
 The ultimate good mind is the Mind of Messiah.
-The intellect, will, emotions, and memory (assignment of positive meanings) of the Mind of Ha-Mashiach is represented in the supernatural place and furnishings of the Holy Place in the Temple (i.e. Holy Place is Mind of Messiah; Most Holy Place, the Holy of Holies, is Spirit of HaShem (the NAME)—Who is the Spirit and God of both the Messiah and all of us who truly hear, understand, and obey HaShem.
+The intellect, will, emotions, and memory (assignment of positive meanings) of the Mind of the Anointed One is represented in the supernatural place and furnishings of the Holy Place in the Temple.
+The Holy Place is the Mind of Messiah.
+The Most Holy Place, the Holy of Holies, is the Spirit of HaShem (the NAME)—Who is the Spirit and God of both the Messiah and all of us who truly hear, understand, and obey HaShem.

 We can choose our thoughts.
 We don’t have to accept whatever thoughts enter into our consciousness.

 Just like we must have a physical immune system, we must also have an immune system for our thoughts.
 There are natural healthy thoughts and there are invading parasitical thoughts.
 We can accept the thoughts that are natural and healthy and we can reject (process out) the attacking sick thoughts.
-We can learn to take every thought captive that enters our brain and make it obey our mind (our chosen self).
+We can learn to take “every thought” captive that enters our brain and make it submit to (obey) our mind (our chosen “real-self“).

-For those of us who are messianic Jews we choose to know the mind of the Messiah (His intellect, will, and emotional life) and to conform our minds to His likeness.
+For those of us who are followers of Rabbeinu Yeshua we choose to follow after and know (embrace) his mind—his intellect, will, and emotional life—and to conform our minds to his likeness.

-The Mind of the Messiah is communicated to us through the written Torah and the oral Torah.
-The oral Torah is the leading and guiding (Indwelling) Presence of the Spirit of Truth (cf. 1, 2, 3, 4, 5, 6).
+The Mind of Messiah is communicated to us through the written Torah and the (real) Oral Torah.
+The true Oral Torah is the leading and guiding (Indwelling) Presence of God’s Spirit of Truth (cf. 1, 2, 3, 4, 5, 6).

 Insight #4.
-If our free-will and conscious awareness count for anything then we must agree with the Spirit of Truth: The Mind is actually “Who we are” (the Administrator of our Soul) and the brain is just the “What we do.”
-The Mind is the Driver.
-The Brain that the Driver transports in is just the transportation system we use to get to where we need to go.
-Since the Torah is big on the use of “Donkeys” as a transportation system (Wild and Domesticated), I like to say:
+If our free-will and conscious awareness count for anything then we must agree with the Spirit of Truth: The mind is actually “who we are” (the administrator of our soul) and the brain is just the “what we do.”

 The Mind is the Master and the brain is just the donkey:

 Donkeyology #1.
-This means that the full exercise of all the power of the Mind is essential if we are to live our lives as healthy, intelligent, autonomous individuals.
+This means that the full exercise of all the power of the mind is essential if we are to live our lives as healthy, intelligent, autonomous individuals.
 You have to train your donkey.
-I call the training of my donkey (the brain), “Donkey-ology.”
-In Torah wild donkeys are a bad thing and domesticated donkeys are a good thing.
+We call the training of our donkey (brains), “Donkey-ology.”
+In the Torah wild donkeys are a bad thing; and domesticated donkeys are a good thing ( (Isaiah)):

 The universe possesses emerging conscious properties; not just physical properties:

-Because of the Divinely inspired discovery in the Neuroscience of the Mind: It is longer believed that human consciousness is a fated string of “random synaptic events” in disguise.
+Because of the Divinely inspired discovery in the neuro-science of the mind: It is longer appropriate to believe that our human consciousness is just a fated string of “random synaptic events” in disguise.
 Even our (secular) scientists and medical experts know now that our universe is made up out of more than emerging physical properties.
-The universe is also made up of emerging conscious properties.
-This means you and I have real free-will.
-We are free if we recognize that we are the Mind (the Driver) and not just the brain (our transportation system).
+We now believe that the universe is also made up of emerging conscious properties.
+This means we have real free-will.
+We are free if we recognize that we are the *mind (the driver) and not just the brain (our transportation system).

-Insight #7.
-In fact our conscious properties (mind, soul, and spirit) are more enduring than our physical properties.
+Insight #5.
+In fact, in truth our conscious properties (mind, soul, and Spirit) are more enduring than our physical properties.
 Our physical bodies will die but our conscious being will never die.
 Also, the science of mind is now a matter of quantum physics (cf. quantum consciousness).
-This means that the beginning of the universe was the creation of a Conscious Causal Agent and not a physical causal agent (cf. Cosmology, theories of the origins of the Universe; conscious and physical).
+This means that at the beginning (bereshit) of the universe there was a *Conscious Causal Agent and not a physical causal agent (cf. Cosmology, theories of the origins of the Universe; conscious and physical).

 Insight #6.
-Therefore, due to the power of Spirit, soul, and mind our fated social programming of our past, programmed in our brains by our social conditioning, our host societies and families of origin and others, need not (and should not) determine our present and future individual beliefs, convictions, and values.
+Therefore, due to the power of Spirit, soul, and mind our fated social programming by our families, societies and others, need not and should not determine our present and future individual beliefs, convictions, and values.
 Fate will not determine our day-to-day thinking and living if we are aware we have a mind, soul, and Spirit and manage them all appropriately and effectively.
-Therefore, by skillfully exercising all 3 of these conscious domains a person can choose what the present and future programming of the brain will be: what to keep from the past; what to get rid of in the present; and what changes one wants to make in the future.
+Therefore, by skillfully exercising all 3 of these conscious domains a person can choose what the present and future programming of his or her brain will be: what to keep from the past; what to get rid of in the present; and what to change to ensure a better, brighter future.

 Being like the Ashrei-Man

-Through the powers of the Mind happiness is possible.
-Happiness (ashrei, blessedness) is possible when one sees relationships with others as an opportunity, a joy, and an abundant blessing.
-This leading to the positive belief of liking and loving people; even when we strongly disagree with them; like my Bramble Bush friends in the rabbinates.
-Negative meanings derived from a poor social conditioning of the brain can make the most fantastic and extraordinary life experiences dull, plain, and boring.
+Through the overcoming powers of the Spirit, soul, and mind happiness is possible.
+Happiness (ashrei-blessedness) is possible when one sees relationships with others as an opportunity, a joy, and an abundant blessing.
+This belief leads us to liking and loving people; even when we strongly disagree with them.
+Negative meanings derived from a past life of poor social conditioning can make the most fantastic and extraordinary life experiences feel dull, plain, and boring.

 A poorly programmed brain can make even the wealthy feel like they are poor and pitiful.

-The negative, distorted meanings a poorly programmed brain chooses will always impoverish the life of its master, the Mind.
-But even the most negative of brains can be overhauled and changed.
-Your brain can be positively transformed (look up the term “neuroplasticity”).
-The new positive meanings you (repeatedly) assign by your Mind possess the power to make the smallest of your life events an experience of great celebration, wonder, and joy for you (cf. the old American sitcom “Seinfeld;” observe how the characters frequently exercise the child-like abilities of creativity and imagination to make the ‘ordinary’ every-day things of life absolutely extraordinary!).
+The negative distorted meanings of a poorly programmed brain can and will impoverish your life.
+If this has been the case remember that the most negative of brains can be overhauled and changed.
+Your brain can be positively transformed.
+New positive meanings can be assigned (repeatedly) by your mind that will give you the power to make even the *smallest activities of your life an experience of great celebration, wonder, and great joy for you.

 Let the little children be your guides: